-Holiday mystery: Letters to Santa arrive at New York City apartment every year
+Holiday Mystery: Letters to Santa arrive at New York City apartment every year

 "There was the thought that when he wrote that poem, people thought he was Santa and had delivered letters to his estate," Glaub said.

-Now Glaub and his friends work their magic digitally through his nonprofit called Miracle On 22nd Street.

-Tiny Fey is even working on a movie based on their workshop.
+Tina Fey is even working on a movie based on their workshop!

 He has since moved out of that apartment, but now Meredith McKernan lives there and she says the letters keep on coming.